LotfiRafik/Gof_Patterns/README.md

-# Gof_Patterns
+# Gof_Patterns (Gang Of four)
-# The objective of this lab is to apply advanced principles of object-oriented design as well
-than design patterns to improve an existing system.
+The objective of this lab is to apply advanced principles of object-oriented design as well design patterns to improve an existing system.
-Brought to reengineering by analyzing an existing system in order to to identify design problems and solve them using patterns.